dask/dask/docs/source/work-stealing.rst

 the task and sends a response to the scheduler:

-1. If the task is not yet running, then the worker cancels the task and informs the scheduler that it can reroute the ask elsewhere.
+1. If the task is not yet running, then the worker cancels the task and informs the scheduler that it can reroute the task elsewhere.
 2. If the task is already running or complete then the worker tells the scheduler that it should not replicate the task elsewhere.